anirudhrathinam94/stuff/volunteering/01-basics/README.md

 **What is the use of build automation?
 (Ant basics)**

 Let us go back to our hello world program and consider the steps for building it.
+Create a separate folder for all the class executables and build the file.
+To build just run the following command:

+    javac -s src -d build/classes src/Hello.java

-Create project structure as follows:
+This should leave you with a project heirarchy as follows:

     .
     ├── build
     │   └── classes
+    │          └── Hello.class
     └── src
         └── Hello.java

-To build just run: javac -s src -d build/classes src/Hello.java
+To run the app, simply do:

+    java -cp build/classes Hello

+We have the desired output.
+However what if we have ten java files? or a hundred? or a thousand?
+We cannot run the same command for all of them.
+Which is why we have packages.

 **What about dependencies?
 (Maven basics)**